Population Data API

 Handling Rate Limits

-Free Plan: When you exceed your rate limit, Population API returns a 429 Too Many Requests status code.
+Free Plan: When you exceed your rate limit, Population Data returns a 429 Too Many Requests status code.
 Your application should implement appropriate backoff logic to handle this gracefully.

 Paid Plans: No rate limiting or throttling applied.
 All paid plans (Starter, Pro, Mega) are production-ready.